About Our Class

 - These weekly video classes are separate from our free Feldenkrais Project audio recordings, which are supported by donations.

-- Whether you Pay-What-You-Can for Zoom classes below or enjoy our Feldenkrais Project audio recordings, our vision is to share the benefits of Feldenkrais study as widely and generously as possible!
+- Whether you Pay-What-You-Can for Zoom classes below or enjoy our free Feldenkrais Project audio recordings, our vision is to share the benefits of Feldenkrais study as widely and generously as possible!
 Please help spread the word.

 While my in-person Twin Cities classes are regularly $15-$25 each, I’m using a Pay-What-You-Can model for online classes.
 That’s because financial circumstances vary even more widely than usual during the pandemic, and I believe that more people doing more Feldenkrais makes the world a better place for all of us, especially when we’re facing so many challenges.